Piecewise linear structures on topological manifolds

-\m Now, the {\it Hauptvermutung} for manifolds asks whether any two homeomorphic PL manifolds are PL isomorphic.
+\m Now, the {\it Hauptvermutung for manifolds} asks if any two homeomorphic PL manifolds are PL homeomorphic.
 Furthermore, the related question asks whether every topological manifold is homeomorphic to a PL manifold.
-Both these questions were solved (negatively) by Kirby and Siebenmann \cite{KS0, KS}.
+Both these questions were solved (negatively) by Kirby and Siebenmann \cite{KS1, KS2}.
 In fact, Kirby and Siebenmann classified PL structures on high-dimensional topological manifolds.
-It turned out that a topological manifold can have different PL structures, or not to have any.
-Below we give a brief description of these results.
+It turned out that a topological manifold can have different PL structures, as well as not to have any.
+Now we give a brief description of these results.

 \m Let $BTOP$ and $BPL$ be the classifying spaces for stable topological and PL bundles, respectively.
-We regard the forgetful map $p: BPL \to BTOP$ as a fibration and denote its fiber by $TOP/PL$.
+We regard the forgetful map $\ga: BPL \to BTOP$ as a fibration and denote its homotopy fiber by $TOP/PL$.

 \m Let $f: M \to BTOP$ classify the stable tangent bundle of a topological manifold $M$.
-It is clear that every PL structure on $M$ gives us a $p$-lifting of $f$ and that every two such liftings are fiberwise homotopic.
-(By the definition, a map $\wh f: M \to BPL $ is a $p$-lifting of $f$ if $p\wh f =f$.)
+By main properties of classifying spaces, every PL structure on $M$ gives us a $\ga$-lifting of $f$ and that every two such liftings for the same PL structure are fiberwise homotopic.